Acetylcholine: Cholinesterase inhibitors

 Many ACh receptor agonists work indirectly by inhibiting the enzyme acetylcholinesterase.
 The resulting accumulation of acetylcholine causes continuous stimulation of the muscles, glands, and central nervous system, which can result in fatal convulsions if the dose is high.

 They are examples of enzyme inhibitors, and increase the action of acetylcholine by delaying its degradation; some have been used as nerve agents (Sarin and VX nerve gas) or pesticides (organophosphates and the carbamates).
 Many toxins and venoms produced by plants and animals also contain cholinesterase inhibitors.
 In clinical use, they are administered in low doses to reverse the action of muscle relaxants, to treat myasthenia gravis, and to treat symptoms of Alzheimer's disease (rivastigmine, which increases cholinergic activity in the brain).

 Synthesis inhibitors

 Organic mercurial compounds, such as methylmercury, have a high affinity for sulfhydryl groups, which causes dysfunction of the enzyme choline acetyltransferase.
 This inhibition may lead to acetylcholine deficiency, and can have consequences on motor function.

 Release inhibitors

 Botulinum toxin (Botox) acts by suppressing the release of acetylcholine, whereas the venom from a black widow spider (alpha-latrotoxin) has the reverse effect.
 ACh inhibition causes paralysis.
 When bitten by a black widow spider, one experiences the wastage of ACh supplies and the muscles begin to contract.
 If and when the supply is depleted, paralysis occurs.

+Photopharmacological agents

+Photopharmacology is an emerging field that uses light to control the activity of biologically active compounds with high spatial and temporal precision.
+Recent advances have applied this approach to the cholinergic system, including photoactivatable agonists and antagonists of muscarinic and nicotinic acetylcholine receptors, as well as light-sensitive acetylcholinesterase inhibitors, that enable reversible and targeted modulation of cholinergic signaling upon irradiation.
+These light-regulated compounds, based on either photolabile protecting groups ("caged" ligands) or photoisomerizable scaffolds, offer unprecedented control over acetylcholine-mediated processes and represent promising tools for both basic research and potential therapeutic applications.